 Who is a candidate for HIPEC?

 It is best to discuss with your doctor if this procedure is right for you.
-Doctors at Mount Sinai have been on the forefront of this groundbreaking procedure.
+Doctors at Mount Sinai have been on the forefront of this groundbreaking procedure, offering it to patients for several years.